sevrinn/qr-code-component/README.md

 This was also a great little practice project of building up a quick component.
 I was quickly able to get this looking like the figma file especially since there is no functionality and didnt even need JS.

+UPDATE: I deployed this with github pages which I have not done in a LONG time so it was basically my first time again. lol.
+I learned how to deploy a lil simple project to github pages.

 ## Author